Marketing Cloud, Trailhead...

-At Salesforce, we believe business can be the greatest platform for social change.
-This includes a commitment to respecting human rights.
-Although governments will always play a primary role in determining and protecting basic human rights in their jurisdiction, the private sector must also lead in this area by upholding and promoting human rights.
+Salesforce believes that business can be the greatest platform for change.
+This includes a commitment to respecting and promoting all human rights.
+Although governments will always play a primary role in determining and protecting basic human rights in their jurisdiction, the private sector must also lead in this area by upholding and promoting all human rights.